 - Facebook advertising also stands out from other forms of online (and offline) advertising in that there are few, if any, hidden or extra costs.
 For example, if you’re planning on sending coupons by direct mail, there are a LOT of costs to consider.
 You have to print the coupon, pay someone to stuff envelopes, pay for those envelopes, etc. Oh, and let’s not forget about paying for stamps!
 Social media ads allow you to set your exact budget and stay within it.

 Need we say more?
 Alright, let’s dive into the good stuff then.

-- Messages: Encourage people to contact you by using Facebook Messenger.
+Great for engagement, since it encourages people to contact you by using Facebook Messenger.

 Choose your objective wisely and make sure it aligns with what you’re really trying to accomplish.

 The sky’s the limit so start flying.